Adultery: Honor killings

 Honor killings are often connected to accusations of adultery.
+Most of the victims are women but men can also be victims.
+When an engaged or married woman commits adultery her fiance's family may seek to kill the male who committed the adultery.
 Honor killings continue to be practiced in some parts of the world, particularly (but not only) in parts of South Asia and the Middle East.
 Honor killings are treated leniently in some legal systems.
 Honor killings have also taken place in immigrant communities in Europe, Canada, and the U.S. In some parts of the world, honor killings enjoy considerable public support: in one survey, 33.4% of teenagers in Jordan's capital city, Amman, approved of honor killings.
 A survey in Diyarbakir, Turkey, found that, when asked the appropriate punishment for a woman who has committed adultery, 37% of respondents said she should be killed, while 21% said her nose or ears should be cut off.

 Until 2009, in Syria, it was legal for a husband to kill or injure his wife or his female relatives caught in flagrante delicto committing adultery or other illegitimate sexual acts.
 The law has changed to allow the perpetrator to only "benefit from the attenuating circumstances, provided that he serves a prison term of no less than two years in the case of killing."
 Other articles also provide for reduced sentences.
 Article 192 states that a judge may opt for reduced punishments (such as short-term imprisonment) if the killing was done with an honorable intent.
 Article 242 says that a judge may reduce a sentence for murders that were done in rage and caused by an illegal act committed by the victim.
 In recent years, Jordan has amended its Criminal Code to modify its laws which used to offer a complete defense for honor killings.

 According to the UN in 2002:

 "The report of the Special Rapporteur ... concerning cultural practices in the family that are violent towards women (E/CN.4/2002/83), indicated that honour killings had been reported in Egypt, Jordan, Lebanon, Morocco, Pakistan, the Syrian Arab Republic, Turkey, Yemen, and other Mediterranean and Persian Gulf countries, and that they had also taken place in western countries such as France, Germany and the United Kingdom, within migrant communities."